vaadin/vaadin-core/doc/elements-introduction.md

 Vaadin Core Elements is a free and open source set of high quality [Web Components](http://webcomponents.org) for building mobile and desktop web applications in modern browsers.
 It builds on top of Google’s [Polymer](http://www.polymer-project.org) library, and augments the [Iron, Paper and other element sets of Polymer](https://elements.polymer-project.org) with elements that are needed in building business applications.

 Although based on Polymer, Vaadin elements can be used together with any other web framework which has support for Web Components.
+See the "Integrations" section for examples how to use the elements together with different JavaScript frameworks and libraries.

 If you wish to use Vaadin elements with [GWT](http://gwtproject.org), you can use [GWT Polymer Elements](https://vaadin.com/gwt)

 Current set of Vaadin Core Elements include: